tlevine/www.thomaslevine.com/content/!/data-science/index.md

 a lot of settings, and I'm going to call that "data science".

 ## The mindset
 I see data science as a mindset.
-(By the way, I also see ergonomics as a mindset.)
+(I also see ergonomics as a mindset, so maybe any discipline is a mindset.)
 Here are the main parts of the mindset.

 1. I want to study how complex systems work.